yamamushi/magick-journal/README.md

 ## Todo

-- [ ] Add more fine-tuned settings for all fields.
+- [ ] Add more fine-tuned settings for all fields (In Progress)
-- [ ] Adjust date popup to be configurable.
+- [x] Adjust date popup to be configurable.
+- [x] Complete disable IP lookup if geolocation is provided